ahmedadel099/hajj_app_Privacy_policy/index.md

 This Service is not intended for individuals under 13.
 We do not knowingly collect personal information from children under 13.
 If we discover such information has been provided, we will delete it immediately.
 Parents or guardians aware of such instances should contact us.

 ## Religious Data Privacy
 Hajj App respects the sensitive nature of religious data.
-Information related to your participation in Hajj rituals, preferences, or movements during Hajj is collected solely to enhance your Hajj experience (e.g., navigation, coordination, or safety).
+Information related to your participation in Hajj rituals or preferences is collected solely to enhance your Hajj experience (e.g., providing ritual guidance or route suggestions).
 This data is not used for marketing or shared with unaffiliated third parties without your explicit consent.

 ## International Data Transfer
 As Hajj occurs in Saudi Arabia, your information may be transferred to and processed on servers located outside your jurisdiction, where data protection laws may differ.
 By providing information, you consent to its transfer to and processing in Saudi Arabia for Hajj-related purposes.